Kosovo War: Kosovo in Tito's Yugoslavia (1945–1980)

-After the death of Tito (1980–86)
+After the death of Tito (1980–1989)

 Provincial power was still exercised by the League of Communists of Kosovo, but now devolved mainly to ethnic Albanian communists.
 Tito's death on 4 May 1980 ushered in a long period of political instability, worsened by growing economic crisis and nationalist unrest.
 The first major outbreak occurred in Kosovo's main city, Pristina, when a protest of University of Pristina students over long queues in their university canteen rapidly escalated and in late March and early April 1981 spread throughout Kosovo, causing mass demonstrations in several towns, the 1981 protests in Kosovo.
 The disturbances were quelled by the Presidency of Yugoslavia proclaiming a state of emergency, sending in riot police and the army, which resulted in numerous casualties.

-Communist hard-liners instituted a fierce crackdown on nationalism of all kinds.
-Kosovo endured a heavy secret-police presence throughout most of the 1980s that ruthlessly suppressed any unauthorised nationalist manifestations, both Albanian and Serbian.
-According to a report quoted by Mark Thompson, as many as 580,000 inhabitants of Kosovo were arrested, interrogated, interned or reprimanded.
-Thousands of these lost their jobs or were expelled from their educational establishments.
-During this time tension between the Albanian and Serbian communities continued to escalate.

-In February 1982 a group of priests from Serbia proper petitioned their bishops to ask "why the Serbian Church is silent" and why it did not campaign against "the destruction, arson and sacrilege of the holy shrines of Kosovo".
-Such concerns did attract interest in Belgrade.
-Stories appeared from time to time in the Belgrade media claiming that Serbs and Montenegrins were being persecuted.
-There was a perception among Serbian nationalists that Serbs were being driven out of Kosovo.

-In addition to all this, the worsening state of Kosovo's economy made the province a poor choice for Serbs seeking work.
-Albanians, as well as Serbs, tended to favor their compatriots when hiring new employees, but the number of jobs was too few for the population.
-Kosovo was the poorest entity of Yugoslavia: the average per capita income was $795, compared with the national average of $2,635.

 In 1981 it was reported that some 4,000 Serbs moved from Kosovo to central Serbia after the Kosovo Albanian riots in March that resulted in several Serb deaths and the desecration of Serbian Orthodox architecture and graveyards.
 Serbia reacted with a plan to reduce the power of Albanians in the province and a propaganda campaign that claimed Serbs were being pushed out of the province primarily by the growing Albanian population, rather than the bad state of the economy.
 33 nationalist formations were dismantled by Yugoslav police, who sentenced some 280 people (800 fined, 100 under investigation) and seized arms caches and propaganda material.
+Albanian leaders of Kosovo maintained that Serbs were leaving mainly because of the poor economy.
+The worsening state of Kosovo's economy made the province a poor choice for Serbs seeking work.
+Albanians, as well as Serbs, tended to favor their compatriots when hiring new employees, but the number of jobs was too few for the population.
+Kosovo was the poorest entity of Yugoslavia: the average per capita income was $795, compared with the national average of $2,635.
+Due to its comparative poverty it received substantial amounts of Yugoslav development money, leading to quarrels amongst the republics regarding its quantity and utilization.